Wayfaring Views

 Camino Clothing Tips

 Don’t be cheap about your performance wear.
 Buy shirts and shorts from a trusted brand, like REI.
 I learned the hard way when my discount shirt took on a funky smell that wouldn’t wash out and which dogged me across northern Spain.
-My new favorite hiking pants are the Weekend Tights from Kuhl.
-These pants manage to find the sweet spot between practical and cute and THEY HAVE ZIPPERED POCKETS.
-Why do so many brands think that women don’t need secure pockets?
-It’s a mystery, but when Kuhl comped me the pants, I logged 150+ miles walking in them and I’m a convert!
+I insist upon hiking pants with ZIPPERED POCKETS, they are more secure and breathable than cheaper yoga tights.

 Read More: I did the Camino solo and so can you!
 Get inspiration from me and four others who tackled the Camino solo.